QBladeOcean/QBladeOceanDocs/docs/source/src/user/dlc/dlc.rst

 9 **Turbulence Seed** : The seed that is used by TurbSim for the turbulent windfield generation (if a TurbSim template is defined).

-10 **Hub Height Input File** : The (absolute or relative) path of a hub-height wind input file.
+10 **Wind Input File** : The (absolute or relative) path of a wind input file (Turbsim .inp), Hub Height (.hht) or Mann (.man).

-11 **TurbSim Template** : The (absolute or relative) path of the TurbSim input file (.inp) that will be used as a template for the generation of turbulent wind fields.
 Depending on the user entries in columns 4-9 the respective values in the template are overwritten.
+Use the keyword *none* if no windfile is used.

-12 **Water Depth** : The water depth in [m].
+11 **Water Depth** : The water depth in [m].
 If an onshore turbine is simulated use the value 0.

-13 **Significant Height (Hs)** : The significant wave height in [m].
+12 **Significant Height (Hs)** : The significant wave height in [m].

-14 **Significant Wave Period (Tp)** : The significant wave period in [s].
+13 **Significant Wave Period (Tp)** : The significant wave period in [s].

-15 **Wave Misalignment** : The misalignment between wind and waves in [°].
+14 **Wave Misalignment** : The misalignment between wind and waves in [°].
 The wave direction is calculated so that the wave is misaligned from the wind by the user specified value as a positive rotation around the global z-axis.

 15 **Wave Seed** : The seed that is used by the wave generator during the generation of wave timeseries from wave spectra.

 16 **Wave Template** : The (absolute or relative) path to a :ref:`Wave Definition ASCII File` that is used as a template for the wave generation.
 Depending on the user entries in column 13-15 the respective values in the template are overwritten.
+Use the keyword *none* if no wave file is used.

 17 **Near Surface Current Velocity** : The velocity of the near surface current in [m/s], see :ref:`Currents`.
+Use the keyword *auto* to set this value automatically according to the standard (1% of windspeed).

 18 **Near Surface Current Direction** : The direction of the near surface current in [°], see :ref:`Currents`.
+Use the keyword *auto* to set this value automatically according to the standard (along the wind direction).

 19 **Near Surface Current Depth** : The depth of the near surface current in [m], see :ref:`Currents`.
+Use the keyword *auto* to set this value automatically according to the standard (20m depth).

 20 **Sub Surface Current Velocity** : The velocity of the sub surface current in [m/s], see :ref:`Currents`.

 21 **Sub Surface Current Direction** : The direction of the sub surface current in [°], see :ref:`Currents`.
+Use the keyword *auto* to set this value automatically according to the standard (the wave direction).

 22 **Sub Surface Current Exponent** : The exponent of the sub surface current velocity profile, see :ref:`Currents`.
+Use the keyword *auto* to set this value automatically according to the standard (1/7).

 23 **Near Shore Current** : The velocity of the near shore current in [m/s], see :ref:`Currents`.